 The 59.47 metre sailing yacht Germania Nova has changed central agency and is now listed for sale with André Barbier at Dolphin Yachts - International Yacht Brokers.

-Built in steel by Spanish yard Factoria Naval de Marin to an original design by Max Oertz, Germania Nova was delivered in 2011 as a replica of the 1908 classic Germania, using the same hull lines, deck and sail plans.
+Built in steel by Spanish yard Factoria Naval de Marin to a design by Max Oertz, Germania Nova was delivered in 2011 as a replica of the 1908 classic Germania, using the same hull lines, deck and sail plans.
 The two yachts may look identical, but Germania Nova has a thoroughly modern heart beating in her traditional hull.
-Unlike the original, Nova boasts an engine, state-of-the-art navigational equipment, a professional galley and air-conditioning.
+Unlike the original, Germania Nova boasts an engine, state-of-the-art navigational equipment, a professional galley and air-conditioning.

 Accommodation is for up to 10 guests in five cabins comprising a master suite and four doubles, all with en suite bathrooms.
 The interior is bright and spacious with egg shell white painted deckheads, bulkheads, and most cabinetry, richly accented with varnished mahogany surfaces, furniture, and cabin soles.

 Each sail is raised and sheeted using hydraulic winches, while manual winches are used for lighter work such as running backstays.
 Under power, a single 402hp Deutz diesel engine gives her a cruising speed of 12 knots and a range of 2,000 nautical miles.

-Germania Nova is asking €4,950,000.
+Germania Nova is asking €4,950,000